hungvu25/Web_chat_HungVu/README.md

-# Web Chat Application
+# Chattera

-This project is a modern web chat application built with Vite and React for the frontend.
-The backend will use Node.js, Express, and Socket.IO for real-time messaging.
+Chattera is a modern web chat application built with Vite and React for the frontend.
+The backend uses Node.js, Express, and Socket.IO for real-time messaging.

 ## Features
 - Real-time messaging with multiple users